ChristopherRabotin/GMAT/application/README.txt

 The Beta GUI application can be run using the ‘open’ Terminal command, executed in the bin folder:

-   open GMAT_Beta.app
+   open GMAT-R2017a_Beta.app

-or by double-clicking the GMAT_Beta.app in the Finder.
+or by double-clicking the GMAT-R2017a_Beta.app in the Finder.
+If running GMAT fails and you see an error message about GMAT not being able to read the startup file in a temporary location that includes “AppTranslocation” in the path, see the note above about OS X Sierra and the Gatekeeper.

 Python Interface note for Mac users:

 Currently, GMAT will only be able to interface with Python if your Python is installed into a specific directory:
-/Library/Frameworks/Python.framework/Versions/3.4
+/Library/Frameworks/Python.framework/Versions/3.6

 GMAT will be updated for a future release to allow use of a Python installation elsewhere.

 MATLAB interface note for Mac users:

-To use the Matlab interface with the Mac GMAT_Beta.app application, you must open the gmat_startup_file.txt and edit the MATLAB_APP_PATH field to point to the location of your MATLAB installation.
+To use the Matlab interface with the Mac GMAT-R2017a_Beta.app application, you must open the MATLABConfigure.txt in the bin directory and edit the MATLAB_APP_PATH field to point to the location of your MATLAB installation.

 If the Matlab interface does not work with the GmatConsole command line application, you may need to set up your Terminal so that the system can